learn-co-students/asynchrony-in-javascript-quiz-sgharms-test-webdev-fund/README.md

-# Quiz: Variables and Scope in Ruby
+# Quiz: Asynchrony in JavaScript

 ## Introduction